Aldaviva/floorplan/README.md

 ## Work-in-Progress

 * Finish transitioning to Express 4.0.
-* Finish upgrading MongoDB code.
+* Validate updated MongoDB code.
 * Account for old JS libraries on the front-end.
 * Verify that an Imagemagick install can work in place of a Graphicsmagick one.
 * Actually make use of "companyName" on the front-end.